Food

 (Śrīmad Bhāgavatam: 11.18.34)

-“Endeavor made specifically for food for the sake of sustaining one’s life is proper.
-Thereby, tattva is deliberated upon, and by realizing it, one is liberated.”
+“One should endeavor for the sake of food.
+Sustaining one’s life is rightful.
+Thereby, reality is deliberated upon, and by realizing it, one can become completely liberated.”

 Read on →